 As soon as it comes to the boil, remove the pan from the heat.
 Strain the sauce through a coarse sieve into a bowl, using the spoon to push any larger bits of tomato through.
 Discard the basil and garlic left in the sieve, but scrape any tomatoey goodness off the back of the sieve into the bowl.
 Pour the sauce back into the pan, bring to a boil, then lower the heat and simmer for 5 minutes.
 Cook until it’s the perfect consistency for spreading on your pizza bases.

 Remove the dough to a flour-dusted surface and knead it around a bit to push the air out.
 You can use it immediately, or keep it, wrapped in clingfilm, in the fridge (or freezer) until required.
 If using straight away, divide the dough up into 6–8 balls.

 Timing-wise, it’s a good idea to roll the pizzas out about 15–20 minutes before you want to cook them.
 Stack the pizzas, with a square of oiled tinfoil between each, cover them with clingfilm, and pop them into the fridge.
 Now’s the time to get your wood-fired oven, or conventional oven, heated up to full whack.
 Place a couple of heavy baking trays in the oven to heat up too.

 When you’re ready to assemble your pizzas, remove a tray from oven, put a pizza base on it and assemble quickly - smear tomato sauce on the pizza base, and dot with broccoli, torn up anchovy fillets and sausage meatballs.
 Tear over the Taleggio cheese and sprinkle with chilli.
 Crush and scatter over the fennel seeds.
 Place them immediately in the oven, while you prepare the remaining pizzas.
-If you’re using a woodfired oven, they should cook, one by one, in about 3–4 minutes – you want them to be puffed up, crispy and delicious.
+If you’re using a wood-fired oven, they should cook, one by one, in about 3 to 4 minutes – you want them to be puffed up, crispy and delicious.
 In a regular oven,they’ll take 8–10 minutes.
+Serve hot.